cloudify-cosmo/docs.getcloudify.org/content/composer/adding-resources.md

 weight: 600

 ---
 Use the **Resources** tab to add files and folders to a blueprint package.
+For example, you might want to add scripts to the package.

 ### Adding a Folder to the Package